davemo/grunt-rails-asset-digest/README.md

 The location of the rails asset path

+#### options.manifestName
+Type: `String`
+Default value: `manifest.json`

+The name of the manifest file, so you can provide your own secret to prevent people guessing the name if so desired.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).